 Your attorney cannot make medical treatment decisions for you unless they are also your medical treatment decision maker.

-How to make an enduring power of attorney
+What happens if you don't make an enduring power of attorney?

 Whoever you appoint will have the authority to make decisions for you after you are no longer able to oversee their actions, or change or cancel their appointment.